staysail/nova-dvelop/Serve-D.novaextension/README.md

 files, then reports errors and warnings in Nova's **Issues** sidebar and the editor gutter.

-You can use the `Format D File` from the editor menu, and you can also enable this to happen automatically when saving on a per workspace basis by setting it in the project settings.
+You can use the `Format File` from the editor menu, and you can also enable this to happen automatically when saving on a per workspace basis by setting it in the project settings.